Turks and Caicos Creole

 Turks and Caicos Creole, or Caicosian Creole, is an English-based creole spoken in the Turks and Caicos Islands, a West Indian British overseas territory in the Lucayan Archipelago.

 The Turks and Caicos Island Creole variety has not been thoroughly studied but is a dialect of Bahamian Creole.
 It is also related to Bermudian Creole as the two are reportedly highly mutually intelligible.
 As of 1995, the number of speakers of Turks and Caicos Islands Creole was thought to be around 10,700, although decreasing and endangered.
 It seems to be shifting to a variety form of Caribbean English, as Turks and Caicos Islands Creole does not have an official status.
 The use of African sounds and words in Caicosian Creole is similar to Gullah Geechee in South Carolina and Georgia, resembling elements of West African languages in Senegal and Sierra Leone.
-This is due to enslaved Africans brought to the island form South Carolina and Georgia between 1720–1750.
+This is due to enslaved Africans brought to the island form South Carolina and Georgia between 1720 and 1750.

-Turks and Caicos Island Creole is also influenced by Jamaican Patwah—and shares many of the same words such as Aks (Ask), Dis (This), Gyal (Girl), and Mosi (Must be)—due to the fact that the Turks and Caicos Islands were formally a part of Jamaica for over 114 years (1848–1962), and share a common heritage with Jamaica.
-Bermudian Creole has impacted Caicosian Creole because the islands were initially settled by Bermudian salt-rakers following British colonization, and were a de facto part of Bermuda for over 126 years (1673 - 1799).
-As of (2019) the number of speakers of Caicosian Creole is approximately 34,000.
+Turks and Caicos Island Creole is also influenced by Jamaican Patois—and shares many of the same words such as Aks (Ask), Dis (This), Gyal (Girl), and Mosi (Must be)—due to the fact that the Turks and Caicos Islands were formally a part of Jamaica for over 114 years (1848–1962), and share a common heritage with Jamaica.
+Bermudian Creole has impacted Caicosian Creole because the islands were initially settled by Bermudian salt-rakers following British colonization, and were a de facto part of Bermuda for over 126 years (1673–1799).
+As of 2019, the number of speakers of Caicosian Creole is approximately 34,000.